Zillow's Response to COVID-19

 How We Are Helping Our Employees

-Based on the recommendations of the CDC and other health organizations to promote social distancing, all Zillow employees across all of our offices are encouraged to work from home at this time.
-We are providing flexible work schedules to help our team navigate child care and other challenges.
+Based on the recommendations of the CDC and other health organizations to promote social distancing, all Zillow offices are currently closed, and most of our employees are working from home.
+Our decision to re-open offices will depend on a number of factors, including the safety of our employees, and the public health situation in each community.
+We are providing most of our employees the option to work from home through the end of 2020 as well as flexible work schedules to help our team navigate childcare and other challenges.

 Our hiring process has become virtual as well.
 We continue to recruit for the positions listed on our careers site and encourage prospective candidates to apply.
 We also recommend interested candidates keep in touch with us by setting up a job alert or connecting with us on LinkedIn.